speedruncomorg/api/README.md

 # speedrun.com REST API

-### :construction: The API is not yet public. :construction:
+### :construction: The API is currently in beta. :construction:

 We offer a simple, JSON-based REST API to access most of our data about games, runs and players.
 The API is meant to be a good compromise between pure REST and real-world.